 Passport

-Your passport must be valid for at least six months.
-It’s also a good idea to take a photocopy and/or store your passport digitally and keep it separate to the original when you travel.
+Your passport must be less than 10 years old when entering the EU and have at least three months before expiration when leaving the EU.
+It’s also a good idea to take a photocopy and/or store your passport digitally and keep it separate from the original when you travel.
 This will help you get a replacement more easily if you lose your passport while travelling.

 Vehicle log book (V5C)